In what has been described as a ‘£35 million revamp’, taxis, lorries, and cars are set to be banned from Tottenham Court Road.

 This decision has certainly angered those in the Taxi Industry, who lost the high court challenge back in 2015 against the way the draft plans were consulted upon, and believe this decision could lead to congestion and further pollution in the surrounding areas.

-The council is halfway through a two-year project and by March 2020, that will convert nearby Gower Street into two-way traffic, with segregated cycle lanes along its length.
+The council is halfway through a two-year project and by March 2020, will convert nearby Gower Street into two-way traffic, with segregated cycle lanes along its length.
 All buses located at Gower Street/Bloomsbury Street will be moved to Tottenham Court Road in March 2019 while Alfred Place, which runs parallel, will be closed and a “linear” park will be created.
 Tottenham Court Road’s pavements will be widened and a piazza has been made between the Tube station and Centre Point, ahead of the delayed opening of Crossrail.

 The decision will be another of the growing bans of taxis from key routes.
 A week-day ban was introduced at Bank junction in 2017 and TfL recently launched a consultation regarding the exclusion of taxis from Tooley Street.